 National Manufacturing Day® with music.
-That is just what Ken-tron Manufacturing did October 5th, this year’s day to recognize and inspire a new generation of U.S. manufacturing.
+That is just what Ken-tron Mfg., Inc. did October 5th, this year’s day to recognize and inspire a new generation of U.S. manufacturing.

 Special guests welcomed to the Ken-tron facility for the celebration included Chris Joslin (executive director) and Kristy Westerfield of the soon-to-open Bluegrass Music Hall of Fame & Museum as well as Owensboro Mayor Tom Watson and U.S. Rep. Brett Guthrie, a Bowling Green Republican.

 At the celebration, both Joslin and Guthrie shared with the attendees they have been users of guitar stings developed by Ken-tron.
 Other notable artists who depend on Ken-tron strings in making music include Paul McCartney, Keith Richards, Pete Townsend, Kid Rock, Brad Paisley, Kenny Chesney, Vince Gill, and Del McCoury — just to name a few.

 According to Ken-tron president, Rick Thompson, “We’ve been making music wire for more than 30 years.
 C.F Martin, D’Addario, Ernie Ball and GHS buy the wire for their guitar strings from us.”
 He added, “It’s pretty cool.
 When you see somebody playing guitar, the strings probably came from here.”

 As to the volume of production, Thompson noted, “500,000 pounds of music wire leaves this plant each year.
 We do $11 million to $12 million in business a year. $8 million of that is in wire, and 50 percent of that is music wire.”